 Drafts and sudden temperature changes can put your hamster at risk for developing a respiratory infection and some types of bedding (such as cedar and pine) can irritate the respiratory tract leading to an infection as well.

 Wet Tail in Hamsters

-Also called proliferative ileitis and regional enteritis, wet tail is a highly contagious disease and is most common in recently weaned hamsters.
-The cause is uncertain, but a bacteria called Campylobacter jejuni may be involved and in some cases the disease is associated with stress, crowding, and dietary changes.
+Also called proliferative ileitis, wet tail is a highly contagious disease and is most common in recently weaned hamsters.
+The cause is sometimes uncertain, but bacteria may be involved and in some cases the disease is associated with stress, crowding, and dietary changes.
 Affected hamsters may die very quickly, exhibiting signs such as diarrhea (causing wetness around the tail), lethargy, loss of appetite, and a ruffled coat.
-Not all hamsters with diarrhea have wet tail but if your hamster has any of these symptoms you should seek veterinary care.
+Not all hamsters with diarrhea have wet tail, but if your hamster has any of these symptoms, you should seek veterinary care.

 Diarrhea in Hamsters

 A number of infections can cause diarrhea including, but not limited to, wet tail, dietary changes, intestinal parasites, and treatment with antibiotics.
 Overfeeding vegetables and other fresh foods is a fairly common cause of diarrhea but, in this case, there is usually no loss of appetite or decrease in activity.
 Dehydration is a real concern anytime your hamster has diarrhea so make sure they are still drinking their water if it occurs.
 With diarrhea, withhold fresh foods for a few days and resume offering them only if the diarrhea is completely resolved.
 Then start back onto fresh foods slowly so that your hamster can slowly adjust to the dietary change.
 If lethargy or a lack of water intake occurs alongside diarrhea you should seek veterinary care.